AaronWong27/League-Of-Legends-Hangman/README.md

 # League of Legends Hangman

-This is my final project for a JavaScript course in university
+This is my final project for a JavaScript course at BCIT (COMP 2132)

 It is a Hangman Game inspired by League of Legends.